About the Eighth Annual Capitol City Challenge

-The American University, Washington College of Law Stephen S. Weinstein Trial Advocacy Program and Mock Trial Honor Society proudly announce the Seventh Annual Capitol City Challenge.
-This year’s competition takes place on February 26 - March 1, 2015, at the Superior Court of the District of Columbia.
-The competition features a criminal case problem and access to modern courthouse technology.
-Please visit the Online Application page for more information on how to apply to the 2015 Capitol City Challenge.
+The American University, Washington College of Law Stephen S. Weinstein Trial Advocacy Program and Mock Trial Honor Society proudly announce the Eighth Annual Capitol City Challenge.
+This year’s competition takes place on February 25 - 28, 2016, at American University Washington College of Law's new Tenley Campus.

 The Opening Ceremony

 The Opening Ceremony will be hosted at the WCL campus on the evening of February 25, 2016.
 All participants and coaches will be invited to a welcoming reception to meet and greet each other over drinks and hors d' oeuvres.
 Following the reception, all teams will participate in the Challenge Ceremony.

 The Challenge Ceremony will determine all first-round pairings.
 A representative from each team will draw a number.
 Beginning with the team that draws number 1, team representatives will stand up and announce who their teams wish to compete against in the first round.
 When a team is challenged, that team will have the opportunity to indicate whether they want to argue for the prosecution or the defense.
 At the conclusion of the Challenge Ceremony, all teams will receive their courtroom assignments for the following morning.
 All subsequent rounds will be determined by the results of the foregoing rounds.